goharbor/harbor/CONTRIBUTING.md

 ```

-To run the code, please refer the [build](docs/compile_guide.md) guideline.
+To run the code, please refer to the [build](docs/compile_guide.md) guideline.

 ## Contribute Workflow

-Pull requests (PR) are always welcome, even they are small fixes like typos or a few lines of code changes.
-If there will be significant effort, please first document as an issue and get the discussion going before starting to work on it.
+PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
+If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.

-Please submit a PR to contain changes bit by bit.
+Please submit a PR broken down into small changes bit by bit.
 A PR consisting of a lot features and code changes may be hard to review.
-It is recommended to submit PRs in a incremental fasion.
+It is recommended to submit PRs in an incremental fasion.

 The graphic shown below describes the overall workflow about how to contribute code to Harbor repository.
 ![contribute workflow](docs/img/workflow.png)

 ### Fork and clone

 Fork the Harbor repository and clone the code to your local workspace.
 Per Go's [workspace instructions](https://golang.org/doc/code.html#Workspaces), place Harbor's code on your `GOPATH`.
-Refer section [Fork Repository](#fork-repository) for details.
+Refer to section [Fork Repository](#fork-repository) for details.

 Define a local working directory:
 ```